benjaminmckinley/pi_of_horus/README.md

  Application for controlling a Raspberry Pi camera and managing a collection of video files hosted on Google Drive.

+ Designed to collect timelapse images from a small garden.
+The script itself just connects to wifi, takes a photo, and uploads the image to Dropbox.
+The magic timing is handled by Crontab.
+A guide to configuring that tool is [here](https://www.codementor.io/@gergelykovcs/how-to-run-and-schedule-python-scripts-on-raspberry-pi-n2clhe3kp)

 ## Details:

 - This project was built to be run on a Raspberry Pi Zero W. While I do not know how well the project would run on another version of the Pi, as long as you have a WiFi dongle or WiFi enabled device it should work fine, especially on more powerful machines like the 3 or 4.